Can Hypothyroidism Cause Acne? Here’s What You Need To Know

 • Bacterial overgrowth in the small intestine

 Gut health is essential to the entire body running properly.
-GI issues often cause symptoms you commonly think of when thinking of the digestive system, such as:
+GI issues often cause symptoms you commonly think of as related to the digestive system, such as gas, bloating, and diarrhea.

 • Fatigue